 Clean Yield’s primary impacts on society come through our impact investing program, public policy advocacy, and shareholder engagement activities.
-Through our impact investments, we have invested nearly $7 million of client investments in enterprises that designed intentionally to generate social and environmental impact as well as financial return.
+Through our impact investments, we have invested nearly $16 million of client investments in enterprises that are designed intentionally to generate social and environmental impact as well as financial return.
 Our shareholder proposals regularly succeed in pressing corporations to adopt measures to strengthen their own environmental and social policies and practices.

-In an industry where the pay multiple between CEOs and median workers can top 150 to one, we’re proud of the fact that the ratio of our highest paid full-time salary to our lowest paid is less than four to one.
+In an industry where the pay multiple between CEOs and median workers can top 150 to one, we’re proud of the fact that the ratio of our highest paid full-time salary to our lowest paid is four to one.

 Our company is two-thirds women-owned.

 Clean Yield Asset Management is an equal opportunity employer.
 Our nondiscrimination policy is broadly inclusive:

 It is the established policy of CYAM not to discriminate against any individual employee, group of employees, prospective employee or member or prospective member because of race, ethnicity, color, religion, national origin, citizenship, sex, gender identity or expression, sexual orientation, age, ancestry, marital status, disability, genetic information, veteran status, or any other characteristic protected by law.
 Past convictions or incarceration will not automatically disqualify a job applicant.
 CYAM will make reasonable accommodations to facilitate any physical or mental disability that interferes with an employee’s ability to perform the essential functions of his/her job to the extent CYAM is aware of those disabilities.

 At present, our seven-person company lacks racial diversity, but is diverse with respect to gender (four of seven employees are women) and sexual orientation.
 Job openings are rare, but women, people of color and others of diverse backgrounds are strongly encouraged to apply for openings when they occur.